Mathew Kelly (chair), Brian Roberts, Susan Swanson

 The visual arts are a primary mode of inquiry and an essential component of a Liberal Arts education.
-Through the making and studying of the visual arts, the Art Department prepares students to be visually literate scholars who engage in the shaping of the modern world.
+Through the making and studying of the visual arts, the Visual and Performing Arts Department prepares students to be visually literate scholars who engage in the shaping of the modern world.
 At all levels emphasis is placed upon critical visual analysis, idea generation, and technical facility, with strong written and oral communication skills.

 In addition to the classroom experiences, our students are active in a variety of student organizations and co-curricular activities.
 All of these experiences contribute to the total development of our students and help prepare them to become leaders for the 21st century.

-Art students are encouraged to participate in one of Central’s international programs and/or the Chicago metropolitan program.
-Art courses are available in several of the European centers and Mérida.
+Art students are encouraged to participate in study abroad programs and/or the Chicago or Washington, D.C. metropolitan programs.
 Students should consult with the department faculty and the office of internships and career services for learning opportunities available through internships with such organizations as galleries and museums.
-Internships are also an integral part of the Chicago program.
-Art courses offered on study abroad programs may apply to the major.
-Students should consult with the study abroad office and the art department concerning such courses.
+Internships are also an integral part of the Chicago and Washington programs.

 At the time students declare their intent to major in Art, the department will evaluate their writing, reading, speaking, and critical thinking skills for the first time.
 Art majors are required to create and maintain an electronic portfolio documenting their representative work.
 The portfolio is begun the semester a student officially declares a major in Art and is assembled in consultation with her or his academic advisor.
 The department faculty meet annually to discuss and evaluate each student‘s communication skills.
 A student whose skills in one or more areas (speaking, reading and writing) are not sufficient, works with her/his advisor to design an improvement plan.